octabytes/blog/content/posts/anythingllm/anythingllm-free-open-source-ai-documents-platform/index.md

 ---
-draft: true
+draft: false
 title: "AnythingLLM: Free Open-source AI Documents Platform"
-date: "2024-01-16"
+date: "2024-11-18"
-description: "AnythingLLM is an open-source, full-stack application designed to empower users to leverage large language models (LLMs) with their own documents and content.
-It simplifies interactions between LLMs and user-provided resources, allowing users to build their own private AI document platform.

-This tool offers flexibility, enabling users to choose from a"
-tags: []
+description: "AnythingLLM is an open-source platform that integrates with large language models (LLMs) to enable interactive, AI-driven document management.
+It offers customizable features, including multi-user workspaces, support for various LLMs and vector databases, an embeddable chat widget, and a robust API, making it a versatile solution for both local and cloud deployment."
+tags: ["OpenSource", "AI", "LargeLanguageModels", "DocumentManagement", "EmbeddableChat", "APIs", "Customization", "LLMIntegration"]
-categories: [Other]
+categories: [Applications, LLM, Others]
 cover:
-  image: images/cover.png
+  image: images/cover.jpg
   caption: "AnythingLLM: Free Open-source AI Documents Platform"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-[AnythingLLM](https://elest.io/open-source/anythingllm?ref=blog.elest.io) is an open\-source, full\-stack application designed to empower users to leverage large language models (LLMs) with their own documents and content.
+[AnythingLLM](https://octabyte.io/applications/others/anythingllm) is an open\-source, full\-stack application designed to empower users to leverage large language models (LLMs) with their own documents and content.
 It simplifies interactions between LLMs and user\-provided resources, allowing users to build their own private AI document platform.

 This tool offers flexibility, enabling users to choose from a variety of LLMs and vector databases, while also providing a customizable experience with multi\-user management and embeddable chat functionalities.
 Whether you want to run the platform locally or host it in the cloud, AnythingLLM offers a solution to make AI\-driven document interaction effortless.